 To guard against fraudulent requests for access, We will require sufficient information to allow it to confirm the identity of the person making the request before granting access or making corrections.

-9. Amendment of Resolver practices and this Statement
+Amendment of Resolver practices and this Statement

-10. Contact information
+Contact information

 If You have any questions about the privacy practices of Resolver, or You wish to access Your Personal Data, please contact:

-Outside of the EEA:
+Outside of the EEA: | Inside the EEA: |

 Processes, Policies and Procedures

 Formal IT policies and procedures exist that describe physical security, logical access, computer operations, change control, and data communication standards.
-All teams are expected to adhere to the Resolver policies and procedures that define how services should be delivered.
+Teams are expected to adhere to the Resolver policies and procedures that define how services should be delivered.
 These are located on the Company’s intranet and can be accessed by any Resolver team member.

 Security Management

-Security is managed at a senior level by the CISO who reports directly to the CEO.
+Security is managed at a senior level by the CISO who reports directly to the President Executive.
 With management approval, the CISO is responsible for defining and implementing the security policies, procedures, and mechanisms to enforce the organization information security needs.
 The CISO is supported by personnel that include informational security analysts, system administrators, network administrators and other subject matter experts.

 Physical Security

-Resolver uses properly certified hosting providers to house virtual environments; including application servers, database servers, webservers and other technical infrastructure.
+Resolver uses properly certified hosting providers to house virtual environments, including application servers, database servers, webservers, and other technical infrastructure.
 The hosting company also provide backup facilities and services.
 Access to the data center environment is restricted to the fully authorized and vetted staff or the provider.

 Similarly, Resolver offices are governed by access control and visitor policies.
 Access to the facilities outside of business hours requires a valid electronic key fob.
 During business hours, visitors must check in with reception and are accompanied by Resolver staff during their visit.